radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 The header must be named “authorization” and the header value is derived by concatenating: Basic base64(dn:password).
 Use a `<space>` between Basic and the encoded value.

 You can use any base64 encoder to get this value.
-For example, the base64 encoded value for cn=directory manager and password of secretsecret would be the following.
+For example, the base64 encoded value for cn=directory manager and password of secretsecret (cn=directory manager:secretsecret) would be the following.

 Y249ZGlyZWN0b3J5IG1hbmFnZXI6c2VjcmV0c2VjcmV0